polina-tsvilodub/LLM_link/README.md

 **Questions:**
 1. Why only text-davinci-002 is better than other models in all phenomena?
 (The role of RLHF?)
 2. Why coherence is the only phenomenon that all models are good at?
 What linguistic features distinguish it from other phenomena?
 3. The performance of other models for other phenomena is basically under at chance level.
 Could it be overcome with different link functions?
 4. They report that models are bad at Humor, Irony, and Maxim.
 They provide a possible explanation that listeners in those tasks need to explicit reason about speakers' mental state representations.
 May adding an RSA-like module (or in general a module using fine-tuning that separates pragmatic reasoning from semantic computation,  since they can capture the literal meaning quite well) could lead to improvement?
 5. It seems that the performance is correlated with the size of the parameters.
-6. The prompt they used to
 ### Reading Hu et al. (2023)
 **About why they add more binary options:** "However, prior empirical studies have primarily evaluated LMs based on a binary distinction between pragmatic and non-pragmatic responses, providing limited insights into models’ weaknesses.
 A model could fail to reach the target pragmatic interpretation in multiple ways – for example, by preferring a literal interpretation, or by preferring a non-literal interpretation that violates certain social norms."
 The value reveals itself when it comes to the results of Humor.

 **Prompts they used:** zero-shot prompting 1.
 Task + 2.
 Scenario (i.e. stimuli human participants read) + 3.
 Options (HW: How is this zero-shot?); Scenario consists of 1.
 Cover story + 2.
 Utterance (critical linguistic stimuli) + 3.
 Question

 **Models they tested:** Among others (GPT-2, Tk-Instruct, Flan-T5-xl, InstructGPT), Flan-T5 and InstructGPT (text-davinci-002, based on GPT3.5) achieve better results.

 **Results they achieved:** Preliminary results show that models and humans are "sensitive" (HW: that's very arbitrary) to similar (HW: Here come link functions) linguistic cues.
 Models are bad at humor, irony and conversational maxims.
 (HW: May we should look at these tasks first?
 Because it's easy to achieve an improvement and such improvements are more interesting for practical reasons.)

 **Questions they asked:** 1. if models can recover pragmatic interpretation (qualitatively); 2. if not, what errors do they make (the role of distractors); 3. do models and humans use similar cues (HW: How to understand cues?)

 **About similar cues:** 1. with or without a cover story; 2. with or without scrambling (against compositionality of nature language); 3. by item random effect